Left orderability, foliations, and transverse $(\pi_1,\mathbb{R})$ structures for $3$-manifolds with sphere boundary

-Moreover, all new edges produced in this process still have valency $3$.
+and all new edges produced in this process still have valency $3$.

-We can repeat this operation continuously.
-At last, we can obtain a fundamental domain $\Gamma_n$ such that all vertices of $G(\Gamma_n)$ are $2$-valent or $4$-valent, and all edges of $G(\Gamma_n)$ are still $3$-valent.
+We can repeat this operation inductively.
+At last, we can obtain a fundamental domain $\Gamma_n$ such that all vertices of $G(\Gamma_n)$ are standard, and all edges of $G(\Gamma_n)$ are still $3$-valent.
 Then $p(\partial \Gamma_n)$ is a standard spine.
 We can accomplish the proof of Lemma \ref{standard spine proof} by choosing $\Gamma = \Gamma_n$. \end{proof}